top of page

 Route Options

-When the user maps an address, an "alternative route" option will be available along with "fuel efficient", "best route" etc.
+• When the user maps an address, options like "alternative route," "fuel efficient," and "best route" will be available.

 the process